 Whale Shark in Fiji

 The whale shark inhabits all tropical and temperate oceans.
 It lives pelagic in the open seas, usually in the upper water column where plankton is plenty.
-Whale sharks pose no significant danger to humans as they are usually docile slow-moving fish.

 It is a slow-moving filter feeding shark and the largest known fish.
 The largest confirmed individuals were over 18 meters in length.